boldingd/EclipsePhaseContent/KainoudaNotes.md

 # Re-Working

+## Timeline

+Reposted from below:

+Current timeline:

+- BF 21: Kainouda purchased
+- BF 13: Thistledown Cooperative
+- BF 9: Infinite Loop established (in anticipation of spin)
+- BF 8: asteroid spun

+From the book:

+- A quick timeline is on CRB p.37.
+  - "Argonauts split from hypercorps" and "Belt colonized" in BF 40-20.
+- But also, on CRB p.57
+  > Various forms of anarchism and similar libertarian ideologies were quite common among the first transhumans who settled space in the two decades before the Fall.
+- From CRB p.79
+  > Titan was originally settled in the late 21st century by a European academic consortium, making it the only major body in the system colonized primarily by non-hypercorp interests.
+  - Notably, the write-up in that bloc doesn't exactly match what they've written later -- I don't think -- and it also doesn't make a lot of sense, because it's still assuming a primarily-rep economy.
+- From Rimward p.16
+  > The first ventures to the Main Belt for mining and habitat development were launched decades before the Fall.
+In addition to Earth corporations that staked their claims to mineral-rich asteroids, there were also plenty of rugged individualists and wealthy entrepreneurs who supported Earth’s expanding reach deeper into space.
+  - That *loosely* ligns up with "BF 40-20" for the colonization of the main belt.

+I'm not going to fuck with it for now, because it sounds like BF 21 works out pretty well as far as the book is concerned.
+But I might like it if that process took longer.

 ## The Thistledown

 I'd like to rethink this and make sure I've got it straight before I write it.